samthebest/dump/sams-scala-tutorial/basic-types.md

 ### Scala Type Basics - Primatives, Any, AnyRef, AnyVal, None, Nil, Unit, Nothing, and Null

-TODO Move this introduction to an introduction on types that talks about covariance and contravariance.
+TODO Move this introduction to an introduction on types that talks about covariance and contravariance, and companion objects.

 #### Introduction - (OPTIONAL)